 In the right cut, an H color diamond can offer outstanding value for money.
-For example, the H color round cut diamond we featured in the comparison above costs almost $800 less than an equally large, clear and well-cut diamond with a D color grade.
+For example, the H color round cut diamond from James Allen we featured in the comparison above costs almost $800 less than an equally large, clear and well-cut diamond with a D color grade.

 By buying this diamond instead of a colorless diamond with a D, E or F color grade, you’ll have almost $800 extra that you can put towards a beautiful setting.

-For example, this 1.01 carat, VS2 clarity, ideal cut, D color princess cut diamond costs $4,660 from James Allen.
-This princess cut diamond has the same clarity, cut quality and carat weight with an H color grade.
+For example, this 1.01 carat, VS2 clarity, ideal cut, D color princess cut diamond from James Allen costs $4,660.
+This princess cut diamond from James Allen has the same clarity, cut quality and carat weight with an H color grade.
 It’s available for $3,360 — a difference of $1,300, or about 28%.

 In general, you can expect to pay anywhere from 15% to 30% less for an H color diamond than you would for a diamond with a D color grade.

 If you’ve read our full guide to diamond color, you may have noticed that we recommend the H color grade quite often.

 H color diamonds offer a fantastic combination of aesthetics and value for money.
 Since they’re in the near-colorless range of the diamond color scale, they almost always look colorless when they’re set in a ring.
 At the same time, they’re significantly cheaper than D, E or F diamonds.